sanity-io/sanitype/README.md

 Maybe more important is the _restrictions_ we can build into it

-1. Zod has a lot of data types we don't support/care about, like sets, maps, functions, promises etc.
+1. Zod has a lot of content types we don't support/care about, like sets, maps, functions, promises etc.
 2. We don't support multidimensional arrays, arrays of both primitive values and objects.
 3. Object unions is only supported for _typed_ objects (i.e. objects with a `_type` literal).
 This restriction is necessary in order to support collaborative real-time editing of partial object values.
 Without a discriminator it would be impossible to tell which schema type a partial (e.g. empty) object belongs to.
 4. Fields starting with underscore is reserved for system fields.
 Sanitype produces a compile-time error if you define a field starting with underscore.